MalikShujaatAli/CppEssentials/README.md

 ## Acknowledgments

 Thank you for choosing **CppEssentials** as your companion in mastering the essentials of C++ programming.
-May your exploration be fruitful and your learning journey rewarding.........
+May your exploration be fruitful and your learning journey rewarding...........

 ---